 Blender is one of the best known 3D design software programs, partly because it is free and open source, but more so because it is a robust 3D creation suite.
 This software package gives you the tools to move through the entire range of 3D — from modeling, rigging, animation, simulation, rendering, compositing and motion tracking, to include video editing and game creation.

-While these four will serve most readers, if you have more technical or specific needs, here are two bigger lists of CAD software that may help:
+While these four will serve most readers, if you have more technical or specific needs, here are three bigger lists of CAD software that may help:

 As you will find with these software tools, 3D design and modeling does not have to be an arduous experience.
 There is little risk and with just a bit of time invested, you will find yourself modeling new product ideas and getting ready for the production line.